armandmcqueen/dtrain-lnl/SETUP.md

 det e create -f fast.yaml .
 ```

+You should see training logs start to appear in your terminal.
+The experiment should also appear in the Experiment list in the WebUI.

+You can filter the WebUI to only show experiments that you created.

 #### Explanation of the above command

 This is creating an experiment.
 It is uploading all code in the current directory (most importantly the `model_def.py`).
 It is configuring the experiment with the `fast.yaml` experiment configuration, which runs training very briefly.
 The `-f` flag tells the CLI to tail the logs once the experiment has begun.